editorawais/rg-devops-challenge/README.md

 1. **Configuration Steps:**
    - Steps to set up Prometheus and Grafana.
     ---> Modify docker-compose file and added the reference to the prometheus and Grafana containers.
-Addded their dependencies with volumes specification as well.
-   - Any additional tools or configurations you deemed necessary.
+Specified the docker volume so that it can be persistent.
     ---> Added prometheus yaml file as well.
+ALl other reference are presented as well.

 2. **Grafana Dashboards:**
    - Screenshots or snippets of your Grafana dashboards.
      ---> Screenshots added.
-Please check
+Please check the reference url for Caddy Dashboard. [https://grafana.com/grafana/dashboards/13460-caddy/] Very beautiful built-in dashboard.
    - Explanation of the metrics displayed and their significance.
-     ---> I displayed http requests related matrics.
-They are of more significant as all parameters can be defined easily for example total requests and seconds count for every request.
+     ---> There are many HTTP related matrics.
+Like the time to calculate one request response.

 3. **Alerting Rules:**
    - Description of the alerts you set up in Grafana.
-      ---> created a new alert with name alert-1 and give alert after every 2m time
+      ---> I set up slack based on official recommendation. [https://grafana.com/blog/2020/02/25/step-by-step-guide-to-setting-up-prometheus-alertmanager-with-slack-pagerduty-and-gmail/] It was more easy for me.
    - Thresholds and conditions for triggering alerts.
-     ---> i created a threshold based of firing requests generated.
-Email configured for alerts as well.
+     ---> i created a threshold based on TargetDown.

 4. **Optional Improvements:**
    - If you made enhancements to the Docker Compose file or other components, explain the reasoning behind them.
+   ---> Please check all screenshots.

 ## Services